Eastwesser/PyroServal/README.md

   updates for users.
 - Customize the bot logic in `main.py` according to your requirements.

+## Docker

+Ensure you have Docker and Docker Compose installed.

+Build the Docker images:

+- docker-compose build

+Run the containers:

+- docker-compose up -d

+This will start the bot and the PostgreSQL database in detached mode.

 ## Acknowledgements

 - [Pyrogram](https://github.com/pyrogram/pyrogram) - Telegram bot framework